Frequently Asked Questions

 5. How do I submit a proposal?

 Proposals ultimately are reviewed by Census (and/or other agencies such as the IRS and others as appropriate).
 Project use of the TXRDC secure lab requires that the proposed project gain prior approval for lab access from the TXRDC Executive Director and the RDC administrator.
-Census will return proposals that bypass TXRDC internal review and may potentially impose additional penalties.

 We highly advise that you develop your project proposal with the assistance of an internal review by the TXRDC Administrator.
 The purpose of TXRDC internal review is to facilitate RDC research.
 Internal review is geared to increasing the chances for success on Census review.
 It primarily focuses on non-scientific “risk factors” such as project feasibility, realistic time lines, and proper arrangements for lab access.
 TXRDC endorsement thus signals to Census that the project proposed has been vetted on feasibility and lab access.